Many cities, including Sacramento, have passed temporary ordinances aimed at protecting tenants affected by COVID-19. Click here for details

 The Sacramento Tenant Protection and Relief Act went into effect September 12, 2019.
 This law applies to multifamily units and mobile home rentals within Sacramento City limits that were built before February 1, 1995.
 The law limits rent increases, and prohibits no-cause evictions.
 For more information about this law, see

-There are some differences between the local and state law, which may mean the local law needs to be changed, or that parts of the local law may be invalidated.
+There are some differences between the local and state law, and it is not yet clear how these differences will be handled.
 The main differences include:

 - The types of rental units to which the law applies

 - The allowable annual rent increase

 - The permitted grounds for eviction